Still have questions? Leave a comment

 Enter your email id to get the downloadable right in your inbox!

 Have you ever seen the back of a book and wondered what the numbers on its barcode are?
-Those numbers are a code that forms the book’s International Standard Book Number or ISBN.
-Every book has an ISBN from which you can identify its registrant and the specific title, edition, and format.
+Those numbers are a code that forms the ISBN.
+So what does ISBN stand for?
+It stands for International Standard Book Number.
+Every book has an ISBN number from which you can identify its registrant and the specific title, edition, and format.

-Getting an ISBN is a crucial step in every published writer’s journey—regardless of whether they’re opting for self-publishing or going through a traditional publishing house.
-In this article, we deconstruct what an ISBN is, why you should get one for your book, and at what point of the publishing process you need to do this.
+Getting a book ISBN is a crucial step in every published writer’s journey—regardless of whether they’re opting for self-publishing companies or going through a traditional publishing house.
+In this article, we deconstruct what is an ISBN, why you should get one for your book, and at what point of the book publishing process you need to do this.

 The International Standard Book Number (ISBN) is a uniquely generated number assigned to a published book that acts as a unique identifying number for it.